List of Cardcaptor Sakura characters: Meiling Li

 Meiling Li (李莓鈴 Lǐ Méilíng, リ・メイリン Ri Meirin, Cantonese Jyutping: lei5 mui4 ling4), sometimes spelled as Meilin Li, is Syaoran Li's cousin and fiancée, and only appears in the anime adaptation of Cardcaptor Sakura.
-Introduced towards the end of episode 19, she is a very impulsive, bratty, straightforward, clingy, and overconfident girl.
+Introduced towards the end of episode 19, she is a very pretty, straightforward, clingy, and confident girl.
 As children living in Hong Kong, Meiling and Syaoran trained in martial arts under the tutelage of Wang Wei.
 One night her pet bird escaped from its cage, and the normally quiet and withdrawn Syaoran told her not to cry, then left.
 After spending hours in the rain, he returned with the bird and Meiling was both grateful and touched.
 From that day, she devoted herself to him, eventually declaring that she liked Syaoran above all others and, reasoning that he liked her as well, she declared them to be engaged, much to Syaoran's chagrin.
 At the same time, she promised that if he found someone he liked more than her, he would tell her and she would release him from the promise.